ustinovlev039-cpu/python-quiz-basic/README.md

 # python-quiz-basic
-"A basic Python console quiz for English grammar practice, with scoring and percentage calculation.
+A basic Python console quiz for English grammar practice, with scoring and percentage calculation.